R 271724Z JAN 21 MID600050176809U

 including those with two or more consecutive PFA failures, may regain

-improve the physical readiness of Sailors in alignment with the Culture of
+are implemented to improve the physical readiness of Sailors in alignment

-(2) Service Members who do not meet the minimum passing score for
+(2) Sailors who do not meet the minimum passing score for the

-the forearm plank modality will not receive a *fail* for the 2021 cycle PRT
+forearm plank modality will not receive a *fail* for the 2021 cycle PRT only,

-only.
-However, Service Members must still pass the BCA, the push-up and
+including any mock PFAs performed.
+However, Sailors must still pass the BCA,

 2. A study conducted by Naval Health Research Center (NHRC) developed the

-initial forearm plank and 2000-meter row PRT performance standards, which are
+initial forearm plank and 2000-meter row PRT performance standards and

-3. The forearm plank will replace curl-ups as the abdominal muscular
+3. The forearm plank has replaced curl-ups as the abdominal muscular

 a.
 NHRC determined that the forearm plank is a better test of core